andyrobinson/ard-nav/FieldReports.md

 * Turning on the RC unit (which gives a more predictable analog input for the Rotary PID module) resulted in a longer run of 2 mins
 * Running inside resulted in 7.51 run before crash.
 Interestingly perhaps rotating the boat left 90 degrees (so that the steering changed) seemed to precipitate the crash.
 Will try that again.
 * Working fine after 5 minutes, now try changing direction ....  rotation through 90 degrees immediately precipitates a crash.
 Could be compass, rotary PID or rudder servo.
+* Tracked this down to a servo glitch at the far range of the rudder, reduced rudder to eliminate

 ### 8 Jan 2023, Platt Fields Park